Handling Realistic Label Noise in BERT Text Classification: Limitations

 \section{Limitations}

-The work described in this paper is limited by the small number of datasets that contain both noisy and clean versions in the text classification domain.
-The two datasets that contain feature-dependent label noise have different properties, both in terms of noise level and distribution, which resulted in different observations.
-This could mean that the performance of the different approaches depends on the noise distribution, which is reasonable, but it remains a limitation that any conclusions we make about these differences are drawn from a single example of each type.
+The work described in this paper is limited by the small number of datasets that contain both noisy and clean versions in the text classification domain, which are needed for evaluating noise-handling methods.
+While we observed positive results from at least two approaches, any conclusions we make about their effectiveness are drawn from a sample of two datasets, and may not necessarily generalize to other cases.
 For the pseudo-real-world label noise category, it is unclear whether the noise represents true errors or inherent ambiguity in the task.
-As the noising scheme has only been recently introduced, it remains unclear whether it reliably represents real-world noise caused by human errors rather than reasonable disagreements that can arise in ambiguous classification tasks.
+The mixed results we observe could also be a result of ambiguities in the presumed `clean' test set.